Video games in Australia

 The video game industry in Australia is worth $4.21 billion annually as of 2022, inclusive of traditional retail and digital sales.
 A report in 2022 by Austrade estimated that 3,228 Australians worked in the video game industry.
 In the fiscal year 2016–17, revenue from Australian game developers was approximately $118.5 million, 80 percent of which was from overseas sales.

 Video game retailers in Australia include EB Games Australia, JB Hi-Fi, Gametraders and The Gamesmen.
 Video games are also sold at department stores like Big W and Target Australia.

 History

 The Gamesmen, an Australian video game retailer, was established in 1982.
 They were the first retailer to sell video games online in Australia when they launched their website on 18 July 1996.

-Beam Software was one of the first Australian game development studios to achieve global success, with a text adventure adaption of The Hobbit released in 1982 for the ZX Spectrum.
+Beam Software was one of the first Australian game development studios to achieve global success, with a text adventure adaptation of The Hobbit released in 1982 for the ZX Spectrum.
 The company went on to produce other successful titles including The Way of the Exploding Fist for Commodore 64 in 1985 and Le Mans for the SEGA Dreamcast in 2001.
 Ozisoft, a major distributor of games, was established in 1982.

 Other early game development studios in Australia include SSG, who developed Reach for the Stars in 1983, and Micro Forté, founded by John De Margheriti in 1985.